 - Eligibility Specialist (Case Managers): All applicants are assigned an Eligibility Specialist once they submit their application to the program.
 The direct contact information of the Eligibility Specialist (office phone number and e-mail address) are shared with the applicant.
 This will ensure that applicants have a point of contact.
 The West Virginia Housing Program team will work together to move applications forward in the process therefore it may be necessary for team members, outside of the assigned Eligibility Specialist, to aid applicants and/or process their application. - Toll-free number: Applicants may call the toll-free number (304) 553-09237 which will connect the caller to the service center.
 The program call center can provide application status updates and answer general program questions.
 If an applicant has specific application questions the call center will transfer the call to the applicant's assigned Eligibility Specialist.
-If applicants need to contact the offices directly, the addresses and numbers are listed below: - o Charleston Office: 4202A MacCorkle Ave SE, Charleston, WV 25304; 304-553-0927 - White Sulphur Springs Office: 706 East Main Street, White Sulphur Springs, WV 24986; 681-245-8784 (closed as of September 2018) - Email: Applicants may send an email to DisasterRecovery@WV.gov to obtain the status of their application and submit general program questions.
+If applicants need to contact the offices directly, the addresses and numbers are listed below:

+- Belle Office: 2700 East Dupont Ave., Suite 14 Belle, WV 25015; 304-553-0927 (Open July 2019-Current) - Charleston Office: 4202A MacCorkle Ave SE, Charleston, WV 25304; 304-553-0927 (Closed as of July 2019) - White Sulphur Springs Office: 706 East Main Street, White Sulphur Springs, WV 24986; 681-245-8784 (closed as of September 2018) - Email: Applicants may send an email to DisasterRecovery@WV.gov to obtain the status of their application and submit general program questions.
 The email inbox is monitored by program staff daily.
-Questions specific to one application are forwarded to the assigned Eligibility Specialist.

-Mail: Applicants may submit written correspondence to request the status of their application and general program questions to:
+Questions specific to one application are forwarded to the assigned Eligibility Specialist. - Mail: Applicants may submit written correspondence to request the status of their application and general program questions to:

-West Virginia Development Office

-ATTN: Rise West Virginia

-1900 Kanawha Blvd., East Capitol Complex

-Building 3, Suite 700

-Charleston, WV 25305-0311
+West Virginia Development Office ATTN: Rise West Virginia 1900 Kanawha Blvd., East Capitol Complex Building 3, Suite 700 Charleston, WV 25305-0311